goodrichnikolas/twitter/README.md

 ```

 That's it!
 The script will:
-- Launch its own browser (headless by default)
-- Use your saved login session automatically
 - Load accounts from `accounts.csv`
-- Check each account every 2 minutes
+- Check each account every 2 minutes via API
 - Parse the timestamp of their most recent post
 - Only notify you if the post is under 10 minutes old
 - Keep running until you stop it (Ctrl+C)

 ### How It Works

-1. Every 2 minutes (configurable), the script checks each account
+1. Every 2 minutes (configurable), the script checks each account via API
 2. For each account, it:
-   - Navigates to their profile (e.g., https://x.com/vickyjadex)
-   - Finds their most recent post
+   - Fetches their most recent posts via API
-   - Checks the timestamp (e.g., "5m", "2h")
+   - Checks the timestamp
+   - Parses how many minutes ago it was posted
 3. If the post is under 10 minutes old, you get a Telegram notification
 4. Otherwise, it moves to the next account

-This approach minimizes notifications and API calls - you only get alerted for truly recent posts!
+This approach minimizes notifications - you only get alerted for truly recent posts!

 ## Files